CelerData/terraform-provider-celerdatabyoc/docs/guides/aws_deployment_guide.md

 **Required:**

 - `cluster_name`: (Forces new resource) The desired name for the cluster.
 - `fe_instance_type`: The instance type for FE nodes in the cluster.
-Select an FE instance type from the table "[Supported instance types](../resources/classic_cluster.md#supported-instance-types)".
-For example, you can set this argument to `m6i.4xlarge`.
+Select an FE instance type from the table "[Supported instance types](../resources/classic_cluster.md#for-aws)".
 - `deployment_credential_id`: (Forces new resource) The ID of the deployment credential.
 Set the value to `celerdatabyoc_aws_deployment_role_credential.deployment_role_credential.id`.
 - `data_credential_id`: (Forces new resource) The ID of the data credential.
 Set the value to `celerdatabyoc_aws_data_credential.data_credential.id`.
 - `network_id`: (Forces new resource) The ID of the network configuration.
 Set the value to `celerdatabyoc_aws_network.network.id`.
 - `be_instance_type`: The instance type for BE nodes in the cluster.
-Select a BE instance type from the table "[Supported instance types](../resources/classic_cluster.md#supported-instance-types)".
-For example, you can set this argument to `m5.xlarge`.
+Select a BE instance type from the table "[Supported instance types](../resources/classic_cluster.md#for-aws)".
 - `default_admin_password`: The initial password of the cluster `admin` user.
 - `expected_cluster_state`: When creating a cluster, you need to declare the status of the cluster you are creating.
 Cluster states are categorized as `Suspended` and `Running`.
 If you want the cluster to start after provisioning, set this argument to `Running`.
 If you do not do so, the cluster will be suspended after provisioning.
 - `csp`: The cloud service provider of the cluster.
 Set this argument to `aws`.